kinther/altMUD/README.md

-Files for TestMud.
+Files for altMUD.

-The goal of this fork is to introduce several features to the tbaMUD codebase which allow for "Roleplay Intensive" gameplay.
-These include:
+The goal of this fork is to introduce several features to the tbaMUD codebase which change how the game is played significantly.

-* Expanded emoting system using tokens for targeting other players, items, etc.
-* Levels and experience points have been removed
+* Levels and experience points have been removed in favor of skill progression
 * Permanent death of characters if they die
-* Account system for reviewing player characters before approval
-* Skills are increased slowly through use
-* Socials are pruned down to those that do not break RP
-* Some new, some old skills found from https://www.circlemud.org/pub/CircleMUD/submissions/snippets/
+* Emoting is now preferred over standard socials

+TO-DO:

+* Migrate player files to SQL database
+* Create account structure with a one character per account limit
+* Expand emoting system further